Pyloric stenosis in infants

 Possible Complications

-If pyloric stenosis isn't treated, a baby won't get enough nutrition and fluid, and can become underweight and dehydrated.
+If pyloric stenosis isn't treated, a baby won't get enough nutrition and fluid.
+The child can become underweight and dehydrated.

 When to Contact a Medical Professional